Actindo-AG/Documentation/PIM/UserInterface/03g_VariantSets.md

   Click the field to edit the formula for the SKU of the variant articles.
 By default, the formula **{master}-{L}** is predefined.
 The following placeholders are available:
   - {master}: SKU number of the master entity
   - {L}: consecutive number
-  - In addition to these default placeholders, you can include value of the defining attributes of the variant set into the SKU formula.
-The corresponding placeholders are displayed when you have added a defining attribute.
+  - In addition to these default placeholders, you can include the value of the defining attributes of the variant set into the SKU formula.
+The corresponding placeholders are displayed in the *Possible placeholders* section when you have added a defining attribute.

 **Defining attributes**